NLeSC/PattyData/README.md

 In https://github.com/NLeSC/PattyData/blob/master/Documents/SUM/patty.pdf you can find the Software User Manual of the 4D GIS system with an overview of the systems and special focus on the data management (DB and data structure).

 In https://github.com/NLeSC/PattyData/blob/master/Documents/SUM_viewer/viewer_sum.pdf you can find the Software User Manual for the OSG desktop-based viewer/editor.
-For the installing ans setting up of the OSG viewer/editor plese see https://github.com/NLeSC/Via-Appia.
+In the bottom of this page you can find information about installing and setting up of the OSG viewer/editor.
+The code is in the private repository https://github.com/NLeSC/Via-Appia.

 The web-based Potree viewer is also available.
 Please contact the administrator if you wish to have access to the web visualization.